Man-of-Mischief/devops-flask-docker-playbook/README.md

 - Docker: Install Docker on both servers, and ensure that Docker daemon is running.
 - Git: Ensure Git is installed on the build server to clone the Flask web application code from the specified GitHub repository.

+## Email Notification on Image Build Success
+This Ansible playbook now includes an enhanced feature that sends email notifications whenever a Docker image build is successful on the build server.
+The email notification provides important details about the Docker image, making it easier to track successful builds and stay informed about the latest changes.

 ## Configuration

 1. Clone this repository to your local machine: